nicholaswilde/lastpass-clean/README.md

 # lastpass-clean
-Bash script to help clean up a LastPass vault
+Bash scripts to help clean up a LastPass vault